EniL17/saucedemo-qa-automation/ARCHITECTURE.md

 - **Custom dashboard** (`dashboard/index.html`): reads Playwright's JSON output directly, showing pass/fail totals, per-user and per-browser breakdowns, and a defect breakdown by priority — built on top of the standard HTML report rather than replacing it.
 - **Husky pre-commit hook**: runs `@smoke` automatically before every commit; verified to both permit a passing commit and actively block a failing one, with the failure message and blocked commit confirmed directly in testing.
-- **Two-tier CI redesign**: see Section 4 — the strongest of the additional-improvement items, addressing a real architectural gap rather than adding a standalone feature.
+- **Two-tier CI redesign**: see Section 4 —addressing a real architectural gap rather than adding a standalone feature.

 **Considered but not built:** visual regression (pixel-level) testing for the `visual_user` cosmetic findings.
 A same-run comparison approach — capturing both `standard_user` and `visual_user` screenshots within a single test execution, rather than comparing against a stored baseline file — would avoid cross-environment rendering mismatches entirely (a real limitation identified during design: a baseline generated on one OS/rendering engine produces false failures when compared against a different one).
 Deprioritized in favor of the CI architecture work given the time available; a natural next step.